ImAKappa/rollang/README.md

 <details><summary>Implementation Notes</summary>
 The interpreter is currently written in Python because that's what I know best at the moment.
 But I wanna switch to a compiled language soon, so realistically the final interpreter will probably be written in Nim.
-Although, I think a functional language might be a better fit, like OCaml or F#.
+Although, a functional language might be a better fit, like OCaml or F#.
 </details>

 ---